viniciusartur/toolchain/README.md

 # setup

-copy over the following files to your project:
+copy over the files from the `inproject` folder:

-- `pmd_rules.xml`
-- `shippable.yml`
-- `testenv`

-create a Makefile with the following content:
+create a Makefile referencing rules.java.
+See https://github.com/edemo/PDEngine/blob/develop/Makefile for an example.

-    export GITHUB_ORGANIZATION=<your github user- or organization name>
-    export REPO_NAME=<the github project name>
-    MODEL_BASENAME = <the basename of the zenta model>
-    JAVA_TARGET = <the name of the java target created by mvn install>
-    include /usr/local/toolchain/rules.java

 set the `sonarkey` and `issuetoken` environment variables to your sonar and github oauth token. probably you want to add them to your .bashrc